sjoerdk/dicomindex/README.md

 * DICOM data exploration and sanitizing legacy archives
 * Messy, semi-structured data, 'archives' that are just collections of folders with DICOM files in them

-## Not useful for
+## Non-goals
+dicomindex will not do the following:
-* People looking for long term comprehensive storage.
-Use a PACS
+* Comprehensive storage.
+Use a PACS like [orthanc](https://www.orthanc-server.com)
+* Exploration and browsing tools.
+Use [datasette](https://datasette.io/)

 ## Features
 * Reads in DICOM files
-* Indexes into a sqlite database file
+* Indexes into a database file (sqlite initially)

 ## Installation